JayCuthrell/fudge-org-eleventy-excellent/src/posts/miscellaneous-may.md

   - vowel
   - reading
 ---
-This week we take a look at AI chips, BYOI, and VOWEL.
+This week we take a look at A.I. chips, B.Y.O.A.I., and V.O.W.E.L.

 ## Housekeeping